What legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.

 You can:

-Report a property agent
+Report a letting agent or property manager

 Contact the housing or environmental health teams of your local authority to report issues around: